-Army Restructuring.
+Army Active Duty and Reserve Component Restructuring.
 In mid-2003, the Army commenced a restructuring of the Army's active force and a "rebalancing" of positions between the Army active and reserve forces that officials said eventually would involve some 100,000 positions.
 (Testimony of the Army Chief of Staff, General Schoomaker, before the House Armed Services Committee (HASC), January 28, 2004.)
 Of these, some 10,000 positions were shifted in 2003, another 20,000 were to be shifted in 2004, and 20,000 more changes were scheduled for FY2005, according to testimony of DOD Secretary Rumsfeld before the HASC on February 4, 2004.
-Further information on changes and plans has not been made available, however.
+As of September 2005, plans are to shift the full 100,000 positions by FY2011, according to a Department of Defense source, of which 70,000 will have been shifted by the end of FY2005.

 The primary reason stated for these changes was to improve the Army's warfighting capacity.
 Nevertheless, the changes were also viewed as enhancing the Army's ability to carry out a broader range of missions - including peacekeeping and related stability operations, as well as homeland defense - with less stress on the active and reserve forces.
-The following three elements of the current restructuring reflect changes have been proposed to make forces more adept at such operations and have implications for their conduct.
+One important goal of rebalancing is to reduce reliance on the reserve component during the first 15 days of a "rapid response operation" and to limit reserve mobilization, especially for high demand units, to once every six years.